ceskyDJ/NetherWater/README.md

 - **netherwater.use.*** - using plugin features in all worlds
 - **netherwater.world.bypass** - turn on plugin features in disabled worlds for some players
 - **netherwater.spread.bypass** - disable spread limits for some players - **needs to allow this feature in config file!**
+- **netherwater.scooping.bypass** - allow scooping water into bucket for some players
 - **netherwater.reload** - use /nwreload (or /nwr) command
 - **netherwater.*** - every permissions of this plugin